burger

 When and why does this error occur?

-To put it simply, the SMTP protocol (used for sending emails) involves several phases, the first of which requires the sender to announce their identity using a command called HELO, which must be followed by a valid address.
+To put it simply, the SMTP protocol (used to send emails) has several phases, the first of which involves the sender announcing who they are via a command called HELO, which must be followed by a valid address.

-If you receive errors mentioning bogus HELO, it is because parameters (used by the person trying to write to you or by the software you are trying to use) are not compliant with the RFC (section 4.1.1.1).
+If you receive errors mentioning bogus HELO, it means that parameters (used by the person trying to write to you or by the software you are trying to use) are not compliant with the RFC (point 4.1.1.1).
 This prevents the spread of viruses and spam.

-Infomaniak, for example, rejects any message coming from a mail server that would be named "server" instead of having a full name like "server.domain.xyz" (= FQDN, "Fully Qualified Domain Name" or "fully qualified hostname").
-An IP address cannot simply define the server either.
+Infomaniak, for example, refuses any message from a mail server that would be named 'server' instead of having a full name like 'server.domain.xyz' (= FQDN, 'Fully Qualified Domain Name' or 'fully qualified hostname').
+An IP address cannot simply define the server.
 Examples of rejection:

-The remote mail server has not been configured with a valid FQDN:
+The mail service of the remote server has not been configured with a valid FQDN:

 220 mta-gw1.infomaniak.ch ESMTP Infomaniak Network Mail Servers;HELO 127.0.0.1

-or the mail server is not configured to use a proper FQDN:
+or the mail server is not configured to use a real FQDN:

 220 mta-gw1.infomaniak.ch ESMTP Infomaniak Network Mail Servers;HELO [127.0.0.1]

-or the mail server is not configured to use a proper FQDN:
+or the mail server is not configured to use a real FQDN:

 220 mta-gw1.infomaniak.ch ESMTP Infomaniak Network Mail Servers;HELO localhost